AlexGustafsson/clabbe/README.md

 will fill the queue on its own once it's empty.
 It will do this by prioritizing songs it has added when receiving suggestions (see /suggest).
 If no suggestions have been added, it will try to play songs similar to recent listening history.

+This command requires you to be in a voice channel.

 #### `/suggest <query>` (AI)